rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-cloud-mode.md

 | `prospect`            | `prospect`     |
 | `custom_fields`       | `properties`   |
 | `occurred_at`         | `occurred_at`  |

+{% hint style="info" %}
+If `custom_fields` is not provided then we are extracting all fields other than the list mentioned above and constructing `custom_fields` for those fields.
+{% endhint %}

 For the special events mentioned above, the following fields are also supported: